 Glendale AZ Pool Maintenance

-Keeping up with your Pool Maintenance
+Keeping Up With Your Pool Maintenance

 You have to stay on top of your pools upkeep.
 There’s the water treatment and keeping it free from bacteria and the color crystal blue.
-You have to keep up with skimmer and keeping it free from all the debris, and sometimes rodents, it might collect.
+You have to keep up with the skimmer and keep it free from all the debris, and sometimes even rodents, it might collect.
 An even bigger task is keeping up with the pool equipment and making sure your pump and filter pressure is efficient.
 What happens when you notice low pool filter pressure?
 How do you even know there’s a pressure issue?
 Let’s take a look at how to diagnose low filter pressure.

-The pool filter pressure gauge is an often overlooked device.
+The pool filter pressure gauge is an often-overlooked device.
 It serves a very important function by letting you know the pressure inside of your filter tank, which in return translates to how well the entire filter system is operating.
-Most people don’t realize that different filter systems operate at different pressure.
+Most people don’t realize that different filter systems operate at different pressures.
 Your filter may be clean and normal at 9-10 psi, but your neighbor’s filter gauge could run higher, and be clean at 15-16 psi.
 Some systems with very low resistance can run very low pressures, barely registering, while other filter systems can run quite high, pushing 30 psi when the filter becomes dirty.

-What’s the Correct Filter Pressure Gauge Read?
+What’s The Correct Filter Pressure Gauge Read?

-Most filter systems are designed to operate in the 5-15 psi, or 10-20 psi range.
+Most filter systems are designed to operate in the 5-15 psi or 10-20 psi range.
 The way to find out your particular correct pool filter pressure is to clean or backwash the filter thoroughly and empty the pump and skimmer baskets.
 Start up the filter, and when it reaches full head, or full steam, notice the pressure gauge reading.
 That is your clean, or starting pressure.
 It should never drop lower than that, and when it rises 5-10 psi above that starting pressure reading, it’s time to clean the filter again.
 The pool filter pressure should be steady, operating in a range of +/- 10 psi.
 When it’s outside this range, very low or very high, then you know that something’s wrong.
 Some gauges allow you to set the clean and dirty range, or you can write it on the filter tank with a marker.

 When the Pool Pressure Gauge is Low!